richardhapb/lspdock/README.md

 ```

 If the pattern is not present in the current working directory, the proxy acts as the target LSP, without changing anything, and redirects it directly.
 Also, the logs of the messages continue to be captured and written to the log file.

+### Use the proxy as a replacement of the LSP executable

+In some circunstances is useful to use LPSDock as a replacement to an original  executable, for example if your IDE allows to indicate the executable to use, you can rename the name of LSPDock to your desired executable, and that name will be used to resolve the executable in Docker.
+For instance, if you rename the `lspdock` executable to `pyright-langserver`, this last name will be used.
+If the lspdock has its original name, then the executable indicated in config will be used.
+In Windows the `.exe` extension will be ignored, that means: `pyright-langserver.exe` resolves to `pyright-langserver`.

 ### PID Patching Explained